mjfwest/swat-em/doc/source/gui.rst

     The star of slots can be drawn for any harmonic number by using eqn. :eq:`eq:phasors_angle2`.

 force phase 1 on x-axis
     The angle of the sum of phasors depends on the location of the coil sides in the slots.
 If the whole winding is shifted by some slots the winding is still the same winding.
 However the phasors are getting a phase shift.
-To compare different windings and for having an unified diagram one can set this checkbox.
+To compare different windings in an unified diagram one should set this checkbox.

 Winding factor
 --------------

-The winding factor :math:`k_w` describes the coupling of the winding with the existing field in the stator (see theory section for further informations).
+The winding factor :math:`k_w` describes the coupling of the winding with the existing field in the stator (see theory section :ref:`sec:Winding_factor_theory` for further informations).
 Figure :ref:`fig:mainwindow_windingfactor` shows the values in (1) as a table and the absolute values as a bar plot in (2).
 The sign in (1) gives information about the phase sequence of the corresponding harmonic.

 .. _fig:mainwindow_windingfactor: